All About the OT Licensure Compact

 What States Will Be a Part of the OT Compact?

-Currently (as of March 2025), there are 31 states that are ready to join the OT compact.
+Currently (as of April 2026), there are a few states that are accepting applications.
+These states are Indiana, Virginia, Maryland, Minnesota, Ohio and West Virginia.
+Other states are ready to join the OT compact.

 • Alabama